databendlabs/databend-docs/docs/en/guides/54-query/00-cte.md

 );
 ```

-Let's assume we have another table called store_details that contains additional information about each store, such as the store's opening date and owner.
+Let's assume we have another table called "store_details" that contains additional information about each store, such as the store's opening date and owner.

 ```sql
 CREATE TABLE store_details (